-As explained above, there are a minimum of three cells in a laptop battery and the number can go up to 12.
+As explained above, there is a minimum of three cells in a laptop battery and the number can go up to 12.
 I have not yet heard of a laptop battery that has more than 12 cells.
 Anyway, when you are using the laptop on battery, electrons flow from the –ve side of cells to the positive side (the contact points) thereby providing power to it.
 Similarly, when you are charging the battery, electrons are sent back to the electrode points to prepare the battery for consumption.

 Plenty of factors come into play here – overcharging, over-discharging, unwanted carbon build-up, etc. A Lithium battery though looks simple from outside, has built-in mechanisms to disconnect from the device and adjacent cells in case of overcharging, etc. A faulty laptop battery is one that would not provide such mechanisms to protect the cells from overcharging etc. This is just to give you an idea of why companies have recalled products in the past saying the batteries are defective.
 They are missing one or more such precaution mechanisms.

-Among other reasons why a laptop battery can exploding are mishandling – probably you drop it somewhere and the alignment of electrode plus anode is disturbed.
+Among other reasons why a laptop battery can explode are mishandling – probably you drop it somewhere and the alignment of electrode plus anode is disturbed.
 This, in turn, will change the alignment of electrons in the cells which may create overheating – a known factor that explodes batteries.

 Certain other reasons can be the atmosphere where you are using the laptop.
 If it is humid and hot enough, it will make a good case for short-circuit that – in turn – will result in overheating and hence explosion.